Understanding Generation Alpha Characteristics -How They Are

 Prominent Generation Alpha Characteristics

 To sum it all up, our mini millennials have a way of understanding that is markedly different than older generations.
-The change started with the members of Generation Z, but due to the social events these youngsters have lived through in addition to the technology advances that are aging along with them, the children of Generation Y are more digitally fluent and tech-savvy than any previous generation.
+The change started with the members of Generation Z, but due to the social events these youngsters have lived through in addition to the technological advances that are aging along with them, the children of Generation Y are more digitally fluent and tech-savvy than any previous generation.

 They are natural multitaskers, adept at navigating multiple screens and devices simultaneously.
 Additionally, they are known for their strong sense of social justice and activism and are unafraid to speak up for what they believe in.
 I have full faith that these kids are going to change the world, we’re just along for the ride!